Vectorspace000/SudokuSolver/README.md

 I wanted something meatier I could sink my teeth into.
 A long time ago I wrote a simple text based sudoku puzzle solver in Matlab, so I decided to try and build a GUI solver.

 I did, and here it is.
-Writen almost entirely using notepad++, once it was finished I imported it into a Netbeans project to do a bit of neatening and to upload here.
+Written almost entirely using notepad++, once it was finished I imported it into a NetBeans project (this is also my first NetBeans project) to do a bit of neatening and to upload here.

 ============================================
 About